HarshadNarayane/Gridx/Module-Extended-Select-Row.md

-It appears that this module only supports multiple row selection.
+It appears that this module only supports multiple row selection as opposed to the Module Select Row which allows either single or multiple row selection.